Towards Label-free Scene Understanding by Vision Foundation Models: Introduction

 The key contributions of our work are summarized as follows. \begin{itemize}

-\item {We present the first work that incorporating CLIP and SAM for label-free scene understanding in 2D and 3D real-world open environments.} \item {We propose a novel Cross-modality Noisy Supervision framework to effectively and synchronously train 2D and 3D networks with severe label noise, including prediction consistency and latent space consistency regularization schemes.} \item {Experiments conducted on indoor and outdoor datasets show that our method significantly outperforms state-of-the-art methods on 2D and 3D semantic segmentation tasks.} \end{itemize}
+\item {In this work, we study how vision foundation models enable networks to comprehend 2D and 3D environments without relying on labelled data.} \item {We propose a novel Cross-modality Noisy Supervision framework to effectively and synchronously train 2D and 3D networks with severe label noise, including prediction consistency and latent space consistency regularization schemes.} \item {Experiments conducted on indoor and outdoor datasets show that our method significantly outperforms state-of-the-art methods on 2D and 3D semantic segmentation tasks.} \end{itemize}